+Exams are open book but no electronic devices except for a calculator.
+You cannot use your phone as a calculator.
+All exams are in multiple choice format and are designed to evaluate mastery of course material.
+There will be three exams administered during the semester.
+I will announce the logistical details for the exams on Canvas.
 Makeup exams will be offered only in extraordinary circumstances and the decision will be entirely at the discretion of the instructor following Penn policies.
 Only students who contact me before an exam and have a University-approved excuse are eligible to take a make-up exam.
-Valid excuses include, for example, a varsity (but not club) sport competition (but not practice).
-Job interviews are not a valid excuse.
+Jobs, internships, and job interviews are not a valid excuse.
 Students who miss an exam and are not eligible for a make-up exam will receive a zero for the exam.
 In this course there are no re-take exams.
 When you take an exam the grade in that exam will count toward your letter grade for this course according to the grading methods outlined above.
-If you have an issue with your exam grade you must notify me in writing within 3 days of receiving your graded exam back.
-All exams are in multiple choice format and are designed to evaluate mastery of course material.
-There will be three in class exams administered during the semester.
-I will announce the logistical details for the exams on Canvas.
-The exams cover the lectures, assignments, recitations and all the material we will cover in class/recitations/assignments.
-Time of the exams is in class during lecture time, all exams delivered through Canvas, you must come to the lecture you are registered for to take the exam.

 Dates

-Exam 01 Wednesday October 04
+Wednesday October 02

 Ch: 1, 2, 10, 11, 15, and my Inequality notes

-Exam 02 Wednesday November 01
+Wednesday October 30

 Ch: 12, 13, 14, and my Fiscal Policy notes

-Exam 03 Monday December 11
+Monday December 09

 Ch: 16, 17, 18, 19, and my Monetary Policy notes